PapaTugz/CS-Portfolio-Template/README.md

 ## Scope

-Define the boundaries of the project by describing what systems, assets, or activities, were included, and note any exclusions.
+Define the boundaries of the project by describing what systems, assets, or activities were included, and note any exclusions.

 ## Objectives